adobe-type-tools/agl-aglfn/README.md

 AGL Specification rules to the semantically correct UV (*Unicode Value*).
-For example, "Asmall" is omitted because AGL maps this glyph name to the PUA (*Private Use Area*) value U+F761, rather than to the UV that maps from the glyph name "A."
+For example, "Asmall" is omitted because AGL maps this glyph name to the PUA (*Private Use Area*) value U+F761, rather than to the UV that maps from the glyph name "A".
-Also omitted is "ffi," because AGL maps this to the Alphabetic Presentation Forms value U+FB03, rather than decomposing it into the following sequence of three UVs: U+0066, U+0066, and U+0069.
+Also omitted is "ffi", because AGL maps this to the Alphabetic Presentation Forms value U+FB03, rather than decomposing it into the following sequence of three UVs: U+0066, U+0066, and U+0069.
 The name "arrowvertex" has been omitted because this glyph now has a real UV,